U.S. sues to stop Novelis purchase of Aleris

-WASHINGTON, Sept 4 (Reuters) - The U.S. Justice Department on Wednesday filed a lawsuit aimed at stopping Novelis Inc’s proposed purchase of Aleris Corp because of concern over higher prices for aluminum sheet used to make cars.
+WASHINGTON (Reuters) - The U.S. Justice Department on Wednesday filed a lawsuit aimed at stopping Novelis Inc’s [NVLXC.UL] proposed $2.6 billion purchase of Aleris Corp because of concern over higher prices for aluminum sheet used to make cars.

-The department said in a statement that the deal would combine two of the four major producers of aluminum to make automobile bodies.
-The department described Aleris as an “aggressive competitor” and said that the deal would give Novelis up to 60 percent of projected domestic capacity.
+The department said in a statement that the deal would combine two of the four major North American producers of aluminum to make automobile bodies.
+The department described Ohio-based Aleris as an “aggressive competitor” and said that the deal would give Novelis up to 60 percent of projected domestic capacity.

+Novelis, which is U.S.-based but owned by India’s Hindalco Industries (HALC.NS), said in a statement that it remained determined to close the deal by Jan.
+21, the outside date for the merger agreement.

+The company also said that the Justice Department failed to understand that the market was bigger than just aluminum and that aluminum competed with steel.

-Unusually, the Justice Department’s Antitrust Division agreed with the companies to use binding arbitration to define the product market, which is usually the key battle in any antitrust fight as companies seek to make the relevant market as large as possible in order to make themselves look like relatively small players.
+Unusually, the Justice Department’s Antitrust Division agreed with the companies to use binding arbitration to define the product market, which is usually the key battle in any antitrust fight as companies seek to make the relevant market as large so they look like relatively small players.

 “This arbitration would allow the Antitrust Division to resolve the dispositive issue of market definition in this case efficiently and effectively, saving taxpayer resources,” Assistant Attorney General Makan Delrahim of the Justice Department’s Antitrust Division, said in a statement.